The Xometry app works best with JavaScript enabled!

 SLS vs. FDM: Technology Comparison

-Technology, in this case, refers to the equipment and tools used to produce a 3D-printed part.
+In this case, technology refers to the equipment and tools used to produce a 3D-printed part.
 SLS systems have more complex technologies and processes than FDM (high-powered lasers, thermoplastic powders, and sintering).
 If you want simplicity, FDM would be the better option in terms of technology.

 SLS vs. FDM: Material Comparison

-Material has a big impact on the quality and surface finish of the part.
-SLS uses engineering thermoplastics such as Nylon 11 and Nylon 12.
-FDM uses standard thermoplastics such as PLA, ABS, and others.
+Material can have a big impact on the characteristics, performance, and surface finish of a part.
+SLS is generally limited to nylon materials such as PA11 and PA12, with some filled variants available.
+FDM can use a wide array of standard thermoplastics, such as PLA, ABS, and polycarbonate, to name a few.

 SLS vs. FDM: Product Applications Comparison

-The types of products you can create using SLS vs. FDM depend on their geometry and complexity as well as the material properties of the thermoplastic you select.
+The types of products you can create using SLS vs. FDM depend on their geometry and complexity and the material properties of the thermoplastic you select.
 When complexity isn't the goal, FDM is the better option.
+If you want greater detail and end-use parts made of nylon, SLS can be an excellent choice.

 SLS vs. FDM: Print Volume Comparison